codeaudit/SayKitSDK/Developer Guide/handling-user-commands.md

 The `CommandDispatcher` class defines a simple search strategy to match the best potential command with the best responder for the job.
 It cycles through each command from the provided `CommandEnumerator` and for each one, it walks down the responder chain until it finds a responder able to act on the command.
 Once that responder is found, the command is dispatched to it and the search ends.

-[insert diagram of command search]
+[insert Figure UC 2: diagram of command search]

 ### System Dispatcher